Click image to enlarge

 Looking across Shillapoo Wildlife Area towards Mount Hood, Oregon.

-View from Post Office Lake, Ridgefield National Wildlife Refuge.
+View from Post Office Lake area, Ridgefield National Wildlife Refuge.

 Image taken, July 2, 2003.